zpainter/iassist/content/conferences/iassist2024/call-for-submissions.md

 **The deadline for submissions is November 22, 2023.**

-Questions about presentation submissions may be sent to the Program Co-Chairs (Sophia Lafferty-Hess, Zack MacDonald, Kristi Thompson) at programme.lists ( at ) iassistdata.org.
+Questions about presentation submissions may be sent to the Program Co-Chairs (Sophia Lafferty-Hess, Zack MacDonald, Kristi Thompson) at programme ( at ) lists.iassistdata.org.

 ## Support for Attending the Conference